wragge/trove-data-guide/_sources/other-digitised-resources/how-to/harvest-digitised-resources.md

 ## Outline of harvesting method

+This method works currently with multi-page publications like books and parliamentary papers.
+A few adjustments will be necessary for other resource types.

 ### Harvest metadata from API

 Searches using the API return work-level records.
 Sometimes digitised resources are grouped as versions of a work, even though they're quite different.
 To make sure you get everything, you need to work your way down through through the hierarchy of work -> version -> sub-version (labelled 'record' in API responses), harvesting every relevant record.